C S 470

 Learning Outcome

 Does it require basic control?
 Does it involve uncertain reasoning?
 Does it have a simple goal, sophisticated utility, or multiple attributes?
 Does it require sequential choice or planning?
 How may decision makers are involved?
+This outcome is Intellectually Enlarging as it requires the "rigorous" mental discipline and analytical depth needed to understand the underlying structure of intelligent behavior.

 Title